Frequently Asked Questions

-The maximum number of people allowed to sleep on board Maple Leaf is 8.
-However, we don't suggest any more than 6 adults.
-One child's bunk is in the double cabin.
+The maximum number of people allowed to sleep on board Maple Leaf is 6.

 Pets are by agreement only, firearms and fireworks are not allowed on Maple Leaf.

-A 25% deposit is required to confirm your booking.
-Means of payment for the deposit includes, cheque or bank transfer.
-The outstanding balance is to be paid at the completion of the charter.
-This can be paid in cash or credit card.
+A 30% deposit is required to confirm your booking.
+Means of payment for the deposit includes bank transfer only.
+The outstanding balance is to be paid 2 days prior to the commencement of charter by bank transfer only.

 If you cancel more than 1 month before your booking we will charge a $100 administration fee and refund the balance of your deposit.
 If you cancel less than one month before the departure date you will forfeit your deposit..